Samsung/tizen-docs/docs/application/dotnet/guides/nui/customview.md

     ![Contact View](media/contact_view.png)

-The following table lists other important custom view methods that you can use to manage the view.
+The following table lists other important custom view methods that you can use to manage the view:

 **Table: Custom view methods**